The following is a list of resources you may find useful if you are planning on having a baby in Sudbury and District.

 Clinic Information 705-522-3433

-This program is for substance abusing women who are pregnant and/or raising children aged six or under.
+This program is a harm reduction program for substance abusing pregnant or parenting mothers or fathers with children 6 years old and younger.
 The in-home individual counselling is for women who wish to decrease or quit using cigarettes, alcohol, or drugs.
 Referral services, agency resources, and workshops for the districts of Manitoulin and Sudbury are also available.
-Please call for more information.
+Please visit website, email, or call for more information and to register.

 Car Seat Clinic - Sudbury & District Health Unit